MaMMoS-project/MagneticMaterialsOntology/doc/mammos.md

 %BRANCHFIG CrystallineMagneticMaterial addnodes=1 parents=1 rankdir='LR' relations=all edgelabels=1 caption='A crystalline magnetic material.'

+%HEADER "Intrinsic magnetic properties" level=2

+The *intrinsic magnetic properties* depend on the chemical composition and the crystal structure.
+They are a property of the *magnetic material*.

+%BRANCHFIG IntrinsicMagneticProperties addnodes=1 parents=1 rankdir='LR' relations=all edgelabels=1 caption='Intrinsic magnetic properties.'

+%HEADER "Extrinsic magnetic properties" level=2

+Whereas the intrinsic magnetic properties are a property of a magnetic material, the *extrinsic magnetic properties* depend on the microstructure and shape of the magnet.
+They are a property of the magnet.
+An important subset of the extrinsic magnetic properties are the *magnetic hysteresis properties*.

+%BRANCHFIG BulkMagnet addnodes=1 parents=1 rankdir='LR' relations=all edgelabels=1 caption='A bulk magnet and its properties.'
+%BRANCHFIG ExtrinsicMagneticProperties addnodes=1 parents=1 rankdir='LR' relations=hasProperty edgelabels=1 caption='The exterinsic magnetic properties.'

 %% you may add options to the documentation of a branch:
 %% (default values are listed below)
 %% caption=''      %% will give "Granular Microstructure branch.